victoria-riley-barnett/r-alzheimers-rf/report.md

 #### Performance Evaluation
 After selecting best model, we can evaluate using a variety of robust measures on new data (ie, not our training data) to find:

-Accuracy, Precision, Recall

-F1 score

-ROC & AUC discrimination ability

-Confusion Matrix & OOB error check

-Clinical consistency check (ie, see if our model identifies the same most important factors as a Doctor would)
+Accuracy, Precision, Recall, F1 score, ROC & AUC discrimination ability, Confusion Matrix & OOB error check, Clinical consistency check (ie, see if our model identifies the same most important factors as a Doctor would)

 ### 4.4 Accuracy Evaluation
 [Content to be added]